maharashtrian usal recipe with step by step photos – tasty usal recipe from the maharashtrian malvani cuisine.

-12. saute the coconut till brown. but remember not to burn the coconut.
+12. saute the coconut till it turns golden stirring continuously. do remember not to burn the coconut.

-13. when the masala cools, make a smooth paste of the masala in the grinder with ½ to ⅔ cup water.
+13. when the masala cools, add in the grinder jar. also add ½ to ⅔ cup water.

-15. in another pan, heat 2 tablespoons oil and add ¼ cup chopped onion.
+15. in another pan, heat 2 tablespoons oil. add ¼ cup chopped onions.

-16. saute the onion until they change color and become translucent.
+16. saute the onions till they change color and become translucent.

 17. next add ⅓ cup chopped tomatoes.